philwilkes/TLS2trees/README.md

 `python points2trees.py -i . --odir ../clouds/ --verbose --n-prcs 10 --add-leaves`

-## Singularity
+## Docker

-To build a singularity container with all the libraries installed use:
+To build a Docker container with all the libraries installed use:
 ```
-sudo singularity build /tmp/fsct.sif fsct_singularity.def
+docker build -t tls2trees:latest .
 ```